hwayne/learntla-v2/docs/beginner/functions.rst

 The set we're mapping from, ``S``, is the :dfn:`domain` of the function, and can be retreived by writing ``DOMAIN F``.
 That's why we could also use ``DOMAIN`` with sequences and structures:

-1. A sequence is a function with domain ``1..n``.
+1. A sequence is just a function where the domain is ``1..n``.
-2. A struct is a function with a domain of strings.
+2. A struct is just a function where the domain is a set of strings.

 But functions are a more general than that, and can map *any* set of values.
 For example, we can have pairs of numbers in the domain of the function.